microsoft/PartnerResources/_docs/Business Applications/Copilot/BusinessCentral.md

 # Learning Plan Resources for D365 Copilot and D365 Business Central

-*Navigation tip - to open each link, right-click on the URL | open in new tab*
+*Navigation tip - to open each link, right-click on the URL and open in new tab*

 ## **Fundamentals**